wilsonwan/dotfiles/README.md

 wsl --terminate distroName
 ```

-After relaunching WSL as your regular user, run the **same** bootstrap command again with **sudo**, to continue with the normal setup flow.
+After relaunching WSL as your regular user, run the **same** bootstrap command again to continue with the normal setup flow.

 ### What the bootstrap can install